MileHacker Logo

 Yinchuan's Seasons and Celebrations

 The city does not see monsoons or hurricanes.
 Extreme temperatures are a feature of both winter (frigid) and summer (very hot).
 Spring, specifically April and the Beginning of may, may cause dust storms due to Yinchuan's desert proximity.
-Local weather forecasts for air quality are helpful during this time.
+Local weather forecasts for atmospheric quality are helpful during this time.

 Spring April-May